Best Practices for Painting Rental Properties: A Landlord's Guide

 Latex or acrylic paint

-For interior walls, latex or acrylic paint is your best bet.
-It's water-based, so it's low-odor and easy to clean up.
-It also dries quickly and provides great coverage in just two coats.
-Look for a satin or eggshell sheen, which has a subtle sheen and stands up well to wiping and washing.
+For interior walls, latex (acrylic) paint is usually the best choice.
+It’s water‑based, low‑odor, quick‑drying, and easy to clean up.
+Two coats typically deliver excellent coverage.
+Opt for satin or eggshell sheens for a subtle glow that stands up to washing.

 Oil-based paint

-For trim, doors, and cabinets, oil-based paint is a good option.
-It has a harder, more durable finish that's resistant to marks and scratches.
-The downside is that it has strong fumes and takes longer to dry.
-Make sure to ventilate and allow extra time between coats.
+For trim, doors, and cabinets, oil‑based paint offers a harder, more durable finish that resists marks and scratches.
+Downsides include stronger fumes and longer dry times.
+Ensure good ventilation and allow extra time between coats.

 Paint and primer in one